oracle/cloud-native-devops-workshop/db-devops/CloudNative400.md

     ![](images/lab400/400_07_04_sprint40.png)

-# Edit the UI Code to Consume and Display the Microservices Data
+# Edit the UI Code to Consume and Display the Microservices Data and Push the Edits to the Cloud

 ### **STEP 8**: Designate Feature 6 is **In Progress**